falkobanaszak/vscode-management/README.md

 # vscode-management
+Find the following here
-A GitHub repository which I use to provide scripts and infos on how I manage my Visual Studio Code Stack with Git, Github and Markdown
+- Shell Scripts I use to organize my Visual Studio Code, Git and Markdown stack
+- The Visual Studio Code Extensions I use
+- A copy of a Markdown cheat-sheet